-Hardness - Our water hardness is 9-10 grains.
+Hardness - Our water hardness is 7-10 grains.

 Pressure - Our typical water pressure is around fifty pounds per square inch (50 psi).
+It can range from 43 psi to 62 psi depending your location on the water system.

-Usage - Over 117 million gallons of water was pumped in 2011 to supply approximately 1,200 homes, businesses, industries and other customers.
+Usage - Over 116 million gallons of water was pumped in 2012 to supply approximately 1,200 homes, businesses, industries and other customers.
 The water system serves about 3,600 people.
 Water is pumped into two elevated storage tanks of 150,000 and 500,000 gallons and a 50,000 gallon clear well to provide consistent water pressure and short-term storage.

 Infrastructure Maintenance -Wells and pumps are pulled and thoroughly inspected by qualified professionals every ten (10) years.
 Water towers are cleaned and inspected every five (5) years.
-An upgrade to the water treatment plant was completed in 2011 that replaced outdated equipment and improved efficiency.
-The plant was built in 1976.
-The 150,000 gallon water tower will be cleaned and painted, inside and out, later this summer.
-The work will also include some structural and safety improvements.
+An upgrade to the water treatment plant was completed in 2012 that replaced outdated equipment and improved efficiency.
+The plant was built originally in 1976.
+The 150,000 gallon water tower was cleaned and painted, inside and out, in 2012.
+The work also included some structural and safety improvements.

 Financial Information - Municipal water systems are supposed to be self-supporting financially, without contributions of tax dollars.
-In 2011 the water system had expenditures of \$606,162 and revenues of \$571,820.
-The resulting loss of \$34,342 was taken from the water fund reserves and was due, in part, to the treatment plant improvements.
+In 2012 the water system had expenditures of \$619,187 and revenues of \$580,054.
+The resulting loss of \$39,133 was taken from the water fund reserves and was due, in part, to the treatment plant improvements.